 ●Avoid or minimize activities that provoke angina, such as exercising during cold weather or exercising vigorously, particularly after a meal.

-●Learn to use nitroglycerin preventively (see "Patient information: Angina treatment — medical therapy (Beyond the Basics)").
+●Learn to use nitroglycerin preventively (see "Patient information: Medications for angina (Beyond the Basics)").

 WHERE TO GET MORE INFORMATION

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.